 Monitoring, modification, and maintenance

-The first three stages are database-design stages, which are briefly described below.
+The first three stages (1.
+Requirements analysis 2.
+Logical Design 3.
+Physical Design) are database-design stages, which are listed below the diagram shown above.

 I. Requirements analysis